Frequently Asked Questions

 Are students who are not in the "hard sciences" eligible to apply?

 Yes.
-Students in areas such as public health, social work, education, anthropology, and so on are welcome to apply.
+Students in areas such as public health, social work, education, anthropology, and so on are welcomed to apply.

 Is there a form the writer of my recommendation should fill out?